 Thank you, Jesse!
 This was a very inspirational interview.
 I really appreciate how transparent she was with her story, and that proofreading lights up her inner word geek!
-If you want to find out more about High-Level Proofreading Pro, the professional training program Jesse took, you can go here.
+If you want to find out more about High-Level Proofreading And Copyediting Pro, the professional training program Jesse took, you can go here.

 About Jesse Wiebe

 Jesse is a craftsy bean with more hobbies than time (especially right now).
 She lives in Canada with her piper guy, a very small goat-monkey-cat-squirrel-dog (an accidental Chihuahua), a lot of yarn, and even more books.
 She is pro–Oxford comma, semi-vegetarian, and anti-cubicle, and when the Apocalypse comes, all of her friends will have warm feet.